Symptoms and Causes

-Each child may experience autism symptoms differently, and the symptoms of autism may resemble other conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of type 2 diabetes may resemble other conditions or medical problems.
+Always consult your doctor for a diagnosis.

 MedicAlert services store your medical information and provide live 24/7 emergency response , alerting emergency responders about your vital medical information and ensuring you receive the most effective care to help save your life.
 With MedicAlert, you can be confident and live life fully knowing that your medical ID connects you to the most dependable emergency support network – because every moment matters.